spring-jdbc-crud/simplejdbcmapper/README.md

 **@Id**

-This annotation can only be mapped to a single database column.
+The java type of the property can be any type. @Id can only be mapped to a single database column.
 Multi-column primary keys are not supported.

 There are 2 forms of usage for this.